-Currency fluctuations are often used to identify the relationship between trade and firm decision.
-Bastos et al. (2018) exploit exchange-rate movements in Portugal as a determinant for firm decision in investment location and find that exporting to richer countries leads firms to pay higher prices for inputs.
-Alvarez and Lopez (2015) investigate the relation between the real exchange rate and the acquisition of foreign technology in Chile.
-They document that a real depreciation increases foreign technology acquisition, but only among exporting firms.
+Currency fluctuations are often used to identify the relationship between trade and firm decisions.
+Bastos et al. (2018) exploit exchange-rate movements in Portugal as a determinant for firm decisions about investment location.
+They find that exporting to richer countries leads firms to pay higher prices for inputs.
+Alvarez and Lopez (2015) investigate the relationship between the real exchange rate and the acquisition of foreign technology in Chile.
+They document that a real depreciation of the local currency increases foreign technology acquisition, but only among exporting firms.
 Chen (2017) uses country-level data for 49 countries and shows that an undervaluation of the real exchange rate decreases R&D expenditure.
 He primarily attributes this effect to the increasing costs of importing machinery and other inputs due to the currency depreciation.
 Kaiser and Siegenthaler (2016) use a panel of Swiss manufacturers covering the period 1998-2012 to show that an upward fluctuation of the local currency increases high-educated and reduces low-educated employment.
 While highlighting important employment effects of exchange rates on labor demand, all these papers rely on currency fluctuations rather than a cleaner discontinuity in prices.
 One exception is the paper by Verhoogen (2008), who analyzes the labor market effects of the 1994 peso crisis shock.
 He finds that initially more-productive plants increased the export share of sales, white-collar wages, blue-collar wages, and the relative wage of white-collar workers relative to initially less-productive plants.
 I complement this literature by analyzing a sharp variation in trade opportunities provided by the Swiss franc shock.
-Contrary to Verhoogen (2008), I exploit a currency appreciation rather than a depreciation, which occurred in a period of economic stability, and which, theoretically, is supposed to have an effect that is opposite to the one of the peso crisis in terms of incentives for firms.
-This paper also differs from this branch of literature also in terms of outcomes: the analysis of job postings, rather than employment, allows for a detailed description of the labor demand by firms.
+In contrast to Verhoogen (2008), I exploit a currency shock occurring in an otherwise stable period for the Swiss economy.
+Further, I study a sudden currency appreciation rather than a currency crisis, which, in theory, is supposed to have an opposite effect in terms of firms' incentives compared to the ones documented through the peso's crisis.
+This paper differs from this branch of literature also with regard to outcomes: the analysis of job postings, rather than employment, allows for a detailed description of the labor demand by firms across the skills distribution.

 This paper also relates to the literature on the evolution of skill requirements and its determinants.
-The acquisition of new technologies is shown to have substantial effects in shifting the labor demand.
+The acquisition of new technologies is shown to have substantial effects in shifting labor demand.
 For this reason, this literature directly relates to the concept of skill biased technological change (SBTC) and to the computerization phenomenon.
 Krusell et al. (2000) show that the canonical SBTC framework can explain a large part of the skill premium.
-However, Card and DiNardo (2002) provide evidence that the SBTC fails in explaining the existing wage differentials between different groups of workers.
+However, Card and DiNardo (2002) provide evidence that SBTC fails in explaining the existing wage differentials between different groups of workers.
 Autor et al. (2003) argue that computer capital is a substitute for routine, algorithmic, low and middle skill tasks, while it is a complement for cognitive, problem solving, and communication tasks.
-Autor and Dorn (2013) demonstrate how the employment and wage polarization in the United States labor market partially stems from the adoption of information technology and the consequent falling cost of automating routine.
+Autor and Dorn (2013) demonstrate how employment and wage polarization in the United States labor market partially stems from the adoption of information technology and the consequent falling cost of automation.
 Goos and Manning (2007) find similar results for Britain.
 I add to this literature by showing an additional channel through which the demand for skills evolves in a small open economy: the change in international market prices due to an unforeseen currency appreciation.